simonkeng/simonkeng.github.io/README.md

     ls | grep blah

-Search /path/to/something/ for a file containing "9xyz" in its name.
+Search /path/to/something/ for a file containing `9xyz` in its name.

     ls /path/to/something/ | grep 9xyz

-This is another good one:
+Same as example above except recursive search, and return paths if file name exists.

     find . -name "*9xyz*"